-Either way, people still take it upon themselves to take a dip in the water at popular bathing spots like the forty foot in Dun Laoghire or Vico Bathing Place in Killiney.
+Either way, people still take it upon themselves to take a dip in the water at popular bathing spots like the forty-foot in Dun Laoghaire or Vico Bathing Place in Killiney.

 25. Explore Glasnevin Cemetery and the Botanic Gardens

-Beside, the cemetery lies Dublin’s Botanic Gardens.
+Besides, the cemetery lies Dublin’s Botanic Gardens.
 It is Free to enter the gardens and have a walk around.
-And on Sundays they even offer a Free guided tour at 12:00pm and 2:30pm.
+And on Sundays, they even offer a Free guided tour at 12:00 pm and 2:30 pm.

 26. Have a lot of FUN

-And…last on the list of FREE things to do in Dublin is…Have fun.
+And…last on the list of Free Tourist Attractions in Dublin is…Have fun.
 Cause of course it is 100% completely free to have a bit of fun.